rudrankriyam/iOS-Projects/README.md

 # iOS Projects Repository

 Hi!
-I am Rudrank Riyam, studying in University of Delhi, India; and embarked my iOS development journey.
+I am [Rudrank Riyam](https://www.linkedin.com/in/rudrankriyam/), studying in University of Delhi, India; and embarked my iOS development journey.

 This repository contains iOS applications for learning purposes.

+MOST of the projects are work in progress, and should be completed by the end of the summer.

 ## Learning Resources